 After traveling for a nearly six weeks in Europe, I’ve really come to realize how small the entire continent is in comparison to the United States.
 If we had a second California annexed to the side of our country, we would cover more square miles than all of Europe.
 With that scale in mind, when I travel from country to country, it feels like I’m just traveling state to state.
 Which is really not that daunting.

 I spent the day in Budapest, hopped on a bus, and was in Vienna within a few hours.
 I was too eager to meet my relatives in person, after months of emailing back and forth, and I accidentally got off at the wrong stop.
 I was standing in the Vienna Airport, only to find I was still 30min away and needed to get on the next bi-hourly train – departing in 5 minutes.
 Horrified, I looked up and saw an information booth across the airport terminal.
 I found out where I needed to be and proceeded to sprint across the terminal to the underground train station.
 I blindly stared at the foreign ticket booth on the train platform and without even attempting to translate, I turned to the now freaked out woman next to me, and in a panic asked if she spoke any English.
 She grabbed her daughter and threw her between us to translate.
-I looked at my phone and told her where I needed to be and that I now had one minute to be on the train waiting next to us.
-She grabbed my credit card, bought my ticket, and then pushed me on my way.
-I bolted for the train, my luggage handle snapped, and a man onboard quickly grabbed my luggage and threw it on the train with us.
-The door snapped shut and I was on my way.
-Needless to say, great first impressions were made with my extremely patient cousins*.
-We laughed it off over a much needed dinner, and then I went back to my hostel to relax for the rest of the evening.
+I looked at my phone and told her where I needed to be and that I now had one minute to be on a train waiting next to us.
+She grabbed my credit card, purchased my train ticket, and quite literally pushed me on my way.
+I bolted for the train and my luggage handle snapped off.
+A man onboard quickly ran and grabbed my luggage and threw it on the train with us just moments before the door snapped shut and I was on my way.
+Needless to say, great first impressions were made with my extremely patient cousins* who waited for me to arrive.
+We laughed it off over a much needed dinner and then I went back to my hostel to relax for the rest of the evening.